Lnk: Simplify Your Dotfiles with a Git-Native CLI

 Common config (shared across all machines):

-, commits it to Git, and leaves a symlink at the original path.
-Edit~/.vimrc
+~/.config/lnk, commits it to Git, and leaves a symlink at the original path.
+Edit~/.vimrclike nothing changed.
+Lnk stays out of your way. -

 Host-specific config (machine-specific overrides):

-, and symlinks back to their home paths only if your hostname matches “work.”
-On your laptop, you can have different files underlaptop.lnk/
+~/.config/lnk/work.lnk/, symlinked back to their home paths only if your hostname matches “work.”
+Your laptop gets its own files underlaptop.lnk/.
+No clashes.
+No drama.

 3. Commit & Push